Jessica Marasigan

-Jessica Marasigan (born January 7, 1994) is a Filipino-American model, host, singer, occasional actress and beauty queen from Los Angeles, California, U.S. She became a Pinoy Big Brother: 737 regular housemate, a GirlTrend member on It's Showtime, one of Miss Philippines Earth 2017 titleholders and a Binibining Pilipinas 2019 candidate.
+Jessica Marasigan is a Filipino model and beauty queen.
+She became a Pinoy Big Brother: 737 regular housemate, a GirlTrend member on It's Showtime, one of Miss Philippines Earth 2017 titleholders and a Binibining Pilipinas 2019 candidate.

 Early life

-Marasigan was born on January 7, 1994.
-Her parents are both Filipinos.
-Her father is from Batangas and her mother is from Caloocan, Philippines.
-She was born and raised in the United States, but she grew up being taught Filipino and Catholic values and exposed to Filipino food.
+Marasigan was born and raised in the United States, but grew up being taught Filipino and Catholic values and exposed to Filipino food.
 She is the second sibling and only girl in the family.

 Career

 Pinoy Big Brother: 737

 In 2015, Marasigan became a regular housemate.
 She was nominated on the first week but after hearing the news of her grandmother's death, she opted for a voluntary exit on Day 58 to be with her family.
 She was the first regular housemate to be eliminated.

 It's Showtime

 On February 13, 2016, Marasigan became a member of GirlTrends (now called as GT), an all-female dance group, on ABS-CBN's noontime show It's Showtime.